dOpensource/smsgateway/README.md

 Setup the API Gateway URL within Flowroute to point to the URL that's points to your virtual server

 ## Send a Test Text Message

+Send a test text message from one of your Flowroute DID's it doesn't matter which one because they are all SMS enabled by default once you enable the API Gateway URL.